Gur-Lal/MaisHacks/README.md

 ## Open your web browser and go to http://localhost:8501 to view the app.
 ### Team Members:
-Syed Bilal Afzal: Bilal is a U1 Computer Engineering Student at McGill who is passionate about making a positive impact on your health!
+Syed Bilal Afzal: Bilal is a U1 computer engineering Student at McGill who is passionate about making a positive impact on your health!
-Gur Lal: Gur is in year one in software engineering at Concordia.
+Gur Lal: Gur is a U1 in software engineering at Concordia.
 He's passionate about AI and space.
 Mona Liu: Mona is a U0 student hoping to pursue computer science.
 This is her first time working with AI.
 She loves design and helping others.
 Jiucheng Zang: Jiucheng is a U0 Computer Science student at the University of Waterloo.
 He loves tinkering with AI in his free time.
 Additional Resources: